treangenlab/komb/README.md

 sfdp -Tps Data/shakya_color_conn_after50.dot > shakya_color_conn_after50.ps
 ```

-Note that most of the confiuration is done inside the .dot file.
+Note that most of the configuration is done inside the .dot file.
 In particular we use Prism algorithm from graphviz to resolve node overlaps and we set edges to be drawn transparently to avoid cluttering the picture.
 Finally, sfdp tool creates a force-directed layout for the graph.

 ## Contributors
 - Code: